GeorgePreece/GeorgePreece.github.io/_posts/2022-01-28-dependency-injection.md

       |                                |                                 |
 ```

+There are three major roles played in DI:
+- **the Client** who depends on functionality provided by;
+- **the Service** that implements functionality through an interface
+- **the Injector** who facilitates injecting the Service into the Client

 ## Injection Methods
 In the previous diagram, the ambiguous term "inject" is used.
 This operation can happen in many different ways, but the two core approaches are [_Constructor Injection_](#constructor-injection) and [_Setter Injection_](#setter-injection).
 Other approaches are typically language-specific and use features such as Reflection, which allows an application to introspect itself.